-It can be hard to choose the right colour or mix of colours when you have so many great Fermob colour options.
+It can be hard to choose the right colour or mix of colours when you have so many great Fermob colour options, 24 to be exact.

 To help start you on your Fermob colour journey we have added a colour gallery to our website.
 Click on the colour of interest and you will find a brief overview, recommended colour combinations and some of the products available in this colour selection.
 Choosing the right Fermob colours for you has never been easier!

 Below we answer a few of the most frequently asked questions we receive about Fermob colours.

 What main colour should I choose for my furniture?

 As a guide, you should start by choosing your table colour since it’s the largest piece in your set.
 From there you can focus on the seat colour.
 We strongly recommend you have at least two seats the same colour as the table, this will ensure you get the balance right.

 This depends on the size of your table.
 Ideally, for a four-seat set you should limit yourself to two colours, large sets you can go to three.

 How do I combine colours?

 To create harmonious colour combinations from the Fermob colour range we suggest mixing similar hues.
 To achieve a nature themed pallet why not consider hues like Rosemary, Cactus or Willow Green, to brighten it up add a little Verbena to the mix.